rdsq/blazesh/README.md

 ![Blazesh](./media/blazesh.jpg)

-It is a custom shell prompt theme made in Rust
+It is a shy shell prompt theme made in Rust.
+Shy means that it leaves nothing in you environment.
+No `.config`, no variables.
+Well, except polluting the env variables...
+Didn't think it through

 ![Blazesh demo](./media/demo.jpg)